matthew0241/CPlayersGuide/Master Syntax List.md

 - Data should be `private` in nearly all cases
 - Three levels: `public`, `private`, and `internal`
 - The default state is `private`
+- This is a concept, not necessarily directly a built-in C# "tool" (other than the `public` and `private` keywords which are explained in-depth in this section).
+Properties take this concept and push it to the next level, giving field-like access but still protecting data in a class.

 ![info](https://github.com/matthew0241/CPlayersGuide/blob/main/Assets/info.png)